kamping-site/kassert/README.md

 ### Assertion Levels

-To control which assertions are enabled or disabled, you must supply the CMake option `-DKASSERT_ASSERTION_LEVEL=<numeric>`.
-If omitted, the assertion level is set to `0`, which disables all assertions.

 Assertions are enabled if their assertion level (optional third parameter of `KASSERT`) is **less than or equal to** the active assertion level.
 The default level is `kassert::assert::normal` (30).
+Set the CMake variable `KASSERT_ASSERTION_LEVEL` to the numeric value of the desired assertion level.
+If omitted, the assertion level is set to `0`, which disables all assertions.

 ### Custom Assertion Levels